RandyBaeza/Caso-1-Diseno-de-software/README.md

  - Input Sanitization Service: Cleanses and validates all user inputs to prevent errors  and mitigate vulnerabilities before processing.

 Communication: This layer will be called by the middleware layer for request authentication, by controllers for permission checks, and by services for data protection.
 It will work with Auth0 SDK and browser security APIs.

+### Layer 16: Linter Configuration

+Responsibilities: This layer will hold the necessary data and functions for the linter to work according to the desired configuration.

+Contents:
+ - Prettier Formatting Config: Code formatting rules for consistent indentation, spacing, line breaks, and code organization across the team.
+ - TypeScript Strict Configuration: Type checking rules ensuring type safety, strict null checks, and proper interface implementation.

+Communication: This layer operates at the development tooling level, integrating with IDEs, build processes, and version control systems.
+It provides feedback to developers through editor warnings and CI/CD pipeline reports.

+### Layer 17: Build and Deployment Pipelining

+Responsibilities: This layer will handle the building and deployment process of the system, seeking to maximize efficiency and minimize errors on the process.

+Contents:
+ - Vite Build Configuration: Environment-specific build settings for development, staging, and production.
+ - Environment Variable Management: Secure handling of environment-specific configurations, API endpoints, and feature flags across different deployment targets.
+ - CI/CD Pipeline Definitions: Automated workflows for running tests, building artifacts, security scanning, and deploying to respective environments.

+Communication: This layer integrates with version control systems to trigger builds on code changes, communicates with hosting platforms for deployment, and provides build status feedback to the development team through notifications and dashboards.

+---

+## 2. Communication Patterns and Data Flow

+(TODO Table)

+---

+## 3. Separation of Concerns & Maintainability Rationale

+This architecture was chosen explicitly to achieve the following goals:
+ - Testability: Each layer can be tested in isolation.
+ - Services/API Client: Can be tested with unit tests mocking network requests.
+ - Controller Hooks: Can be tested with React Testing Library by mocking the State and Services layers.
+ - Presentation: Can be tested with visual snapshot tests or component tests with mocked props.
+ - Replaceability: External technologies can be swapped with minimal impact.